Exploration of 3D wavelet scattering transform coefficients for line-intensity mapping measurements: Results

-The high condition numbers of the covariance matrices $\mathbfss{C}_{\alpha\beta}$ are not entirely due to correlations alone, with the range of covariance values playing a large part also.
+The high condition numbers of the covariance matrices $\mathbfss{C}_{\alpha\beta}$ are not entirely due to correlations alone, with the range of covariance values playing a large part also\footnote{This is clear when recalling the statement from the previous footnote that with the 2-norm, the condition number is simply the ratio of the covariance matrix's largest and smallest singular values (or eigenvalues if the covariance is positive definite).}.
 The latter effect can be discarded by examining the condition numbers of the correlation coefficient matrices $\mathbfss{R}_{\alpha\beta} = \mathbfss{C}_{\alpha\beta}/\sqrt{\mathbfss{C}_{\alpha\alpha}\mathbfss{C}_{\beta\beta}}$, and are what the covariance matrices would be if all variables were normalised by their standard deviation, We show correlation coefficient matrices in~\autoref{fig:corr} for selected $q$ for both raw and shapeless WST coefficients.
 The condition numbers for these matrices are significantly lower than the covariance matrix condition numbers, but in the case of $q=2$ the condition number of the correlation coefficient matrix for the full raw (rescaled) WST coefficient set is still in excess of $2^{30}$ ($2^{29}$).
-Overall, $q=2$ appears to result in highly pathological correlations between the WST coefficients and we must discard it as a viable choice of $q$ for the purposes of this work.
+Overall, $q=2$ appears to result in highly pathological correlations between the WST coefficients (not as easily understood as in the case of $q\to1$, and potentially requiring careful rescaling of coefficients beyond the scope of this work), and we must discard it as a viable choice of $q$ for the purposes of this work.
 This is likely a consequence of the $q=2$ WST tending to over-emphasise spurious peaks in noisy observations.